+2 The Superannuation Industry (Supervision) Act 1993 of the Commonwealth.

-The Coal Industry Superannuation Amendment Regulations 1996 r.
+3 The Coal Industry Superannuation Amendment Regulations 1996 r.
 34 reads as follows:

 “

 34. Transitional

 The benefit of a member who became entitled to the benefit from the Fund before these regulations came into operation is to be calculated and paid to the member in accordance with the principal regulations as if these regulations had not come into operation.